micahasmith/micahasmith.github.io/_posts/2014-09-01-clojure-a-day-index.md

 excerpt: Index of all the posts within the "Clojure A Day" series
 ---

-# Clojure A Day-- Index
+# Clojure A Day-- An Intro to Clojure

 I'm trying to present clojure from a "classic" perspective for those with imperative backgrounds.
-Hopefully these blogs help you as much as they helped me!
+Hopefully these articles help you as much as they helped me!

 1. [Functions]({% post_url 2014-09-02-clojure-a-day-functions %})
 1. [Anonymous Functions]({% post_url 2014-09-03-clojure-anonymous-functions %})